semaphoreci/docs/docs/faq/faq.md

 </details>

 <details>
-  <summary id="remove-old-card">Why can't I remove the old credit card after adding a new one?</summary>
+  <summary id="why-cant-i-remove-the-old-credit-card-after-adding-a-new-one">Why can't I remove the old credit card after adding a new one?</summary>
   <p>

 If you run into this situation, it means that the old credit card is still in use.